iterative/katacoda-scenarios/get-started/stages/06-how-directories-are-cached.md

 `grep -A 1 'path: data/prepared' dvc.lock`{{execute}}

 and this points us to `.dvc/cache/f1/b1d214c4cc7a3efdb200410227b975.dir` file.
-You can see the contents of this `.dir` file in VS Code:

-`stages/.dvc/cache/f1/b1d214c4cc7a3efdb200410227b975.dir`{{open}}

 It's a JSON file that lists all individual elements of the directory with their hash values.

 `cat .dvc/cache/f1/b1d214c4cc7a3efdb200410227b975.dir | jq`{{execute}}

-For example we can learn individual hash value of `train.tsv` as `fcebfd4c6f1645ac4987d39f1c5cf610` and check its content
+For example we see that the individual hash value of `train.tsv` as `fcebfd4c6f1645ac4987d39f1c5cf610` and check its content

 `stages/.dvc/cache/fc/ebfd4c6f1645ac4987d39f1c5cf610`{{open}}.